 We make discussion happen between accredited zoo professionals, zoo associations and global animal welfare NGOs and work together on finding solutions to some of the most critical welfare issues facing wild animals in captivity.

 There are estimated to be more than 10,000 zoos worldwide and it is likely that only a very small percentage of these fall under appropriate animal welfare legislation and or guiding principles from a zoo association.
 Poor captive animal welfare is often widely prevalent within facilities that fall outside recognised standards, meaning potentially thousands of animals are suffering around the world.

-Conservation – Globally, zoos significantly contribute to a diverse conservation effort, uniting to address the decline of a vast number of species and habitats.
-Under-developed zoos, although often in countries struggling to manage regional declines in biodiversity, have limited expertise and resources to contribute to these programmes, limiting the value of the global effort.
+Globally, zoos significantly contribute to a diverse conservation effort, but under-developed zoos, although often in the very countries struggling to manage regional declines in biodiversity, have little in the way of expertise and resources to contribute, limiting the value of the combined global effort.

 Zoos are in the spotlight for their animal care and welfare practices now more than ever, with societal interest in the welfare of all animals, including those in zoos, at an all-time high.
 Some very poor zoos with extreme welfare concerns are regularly highlighted by a growing animal welfare community, with calls to boycott them or close them down.
 In many of these cases the reason for the outcry is obvious, but is closing them down really a long-term solution to the problem?

 With the number of zoos and captive wild animal facilities around the world unlikely to be decreasing, our work ensuring captive animals receive high standards of animal care and welfare is needed even more.